Chocolate Peanut Butter Bonbons

 Chocolate peanut butter bonbons.
 Copycat Reese’s peanut butter cups.
-I don’t care what you call them.
+I don’t care what you call these chocolate bonbons with a peanut butter filling.
 Anytime you combine chocolate and peanut butter is a win in my book.

 This week’s reddit 52 weeks of baking challenge was chocolate, and my goal was to temper chocolate.
 I initially contemplated adding chocolate butterflies to the apple cake I made last week, but that might have been a bit much.